datagrok-ai/public/help/govern/catalog/fair.md

 ## Reusable

-The ultimate goal of FAIR is to optimise the reuse of data.
+The ultimate goal of FAIR is to optimize the reuse of data.
 To achieve this, metadata and data should be well-described so that they can be replicated and/or combined in different settings.

 ### R1.
 Meta(data) are richly described with a plurality of accurate and relevant attributes